 - Choosing a Medicare Advantage policy can be confusing.
 This Medicare Advantage pre-enrollment checklist can help you choose the right plan for your needs.

-Choosing the right Medicare Advantage plan is an important decision.
+Choosing the right Medicare Advantage (Medicare Part C) plan is an important decision.
 It's essential to ensure that your policy meets your needs and that you can afford the premiums and copayments.

 Many people feel confused by the wide range of Medicare Advantage options available.
 The following Medicare Advantage pre-enrollment checklist can help you find the most appropriate policy for your circumstances.